elithaxxor/duplicate_line_remover/README.md

 ## Custom Hash Table Implementation:

-Uses a hash table with separate chaining for fast O(1) lookups Employs the DJB2 hashing algorithm, which is both fast and offers good distribution Uses a prime number table size (1,000,003) to minimize collisions
+Uses a hash table with separate chaining for fast O(1) lookups Employs the DJB2 hashing algorithm, which is both fast and offers good distributions Uses a prime number table size (1,000,003) to minimize collisions